Daniel-Fauland/CNN_Image_Classification_Generator/README.md

 ## Introduction
 The goal of this project is to provide an easy way to train and predict a CNN in TF.
-It is meant to be used by beginners who just started their data science journey and for people who quickly want to train a decent performing image classifier with minimal effort.
+It is meant to be used by beginners who just started their data science journey and for people who quickly want to train a decent performing image classifier with minimal effort and without having to code a single line.
 Some key features are:
 - GUI
 - Augmentation of images of your choice via a few inputs